Ellestial/100-days-of-code/r1-log.md

 ### Day 4: March 4, 2019

-**Today's Progress**: Watched one Advanced DOM Manipulation video in the Udemy course, started working on a counting game, and started reading Eloquent JavaScript.
+**Today's Progress**: Watched one Advanced DOM Manipulation video in the Udemy course, started working on a score tracking game, and started reading Eloquent JavaScript.

 **Readings**: "Eloquent JavaScript" - Marijn Haverbeke.
 Introduction.

 **Thoughts**: I think this Eloquent JavaScript book will be very helpful.
 It's interesting even already to learn some more about computer programming, like how bits work.

+## Day 5: March 5, 2019

+**Today's Progress**: Worked exclusively on the counting game.

+**Thoughts**: Feel pretty good about this.
+The score tracking game is a code-along project in the Udemy course I'm going through, but I'm trying to create it before watching the videos.
+The videos also have the score tracking game between 2 people, while I am setting up my work to allow for any number of players.
+I'm probably about 90% done with this, and then will be trying to DRY it up.